CSC510-2015-Axitron/project2/README.md

 #### (12) Short Lived Issues

-We observed in our own group that sometimes users would mentally assign themselves to a feature but forget to put in an issue for it until after the feature was complete.
-This could potentially lead to duplicated work or just bad communication.
-In SQL we can extract the number of issues that have been open less than an hour and the total number of issues with the following:
+We observed in our own group that users would occasionally mentally assign themselves to a feature but forget to create an issue until after the feature was complete.
+Such may lead to duplicated work or simply be indicative of poor communication.
+In SQL we can extract the number of issues that were open for less than an hour along with the total number of issues with the following:
 ```SQL
 select numShort, numTotal, (numShort+0.0)/numTotal from (select count(*) as numShort from event cl, (select issueID, min(time) as time from event group by issueID) op where cl.action == 'closed' AND cl.issueID == op.issueID and (cl.time - op.time) < 3600), (select count(distinct issueID) as numTotal from event);
 ```

 #### (13) Effort Estimation Error

-This detector was intended to discover if there was a correlation between when a milestone was created, relative to when it was due, and how far off it was from the actual close date.
-If such a correlation existed, milestones created far away from when they were due would be more frequently missed, and by a larger margin, than milestones created close to when they were due.
+This detector was intended to discover if there was a correlation between when a milestone was created relative to when it was due, and how far off it was from the actual close date.
+If such a correlation existed, milestones created far from their due dates would be more frequently missed, and by a larger margin, than milestones created close to their due dates.

 ## 7. Feature Detection Results